weekendesk/kubernetes-the-hard-way/docs/03-compute-resources.md

   ** Select the Internet gateway that you just created, and then choose Attach to VPC.
   ** In the Attach to VPC dialog box, select your VPC (vpc.kubernetes-the-hard-way) from the list, and then choose Yes, Attach.
 * Ensure that your subnet's route table points to the Internet gateway:
-  When the subnet subnet.kubernetes was created it was automatically associated with the main route table for the VPC.
+  When the subnet `subnet.k8s-the-hard-way` was created it was automatically associated with the main route table for the VPC.
 By default, the main route table doesn't contain a route to an Internet gateway.
 So you need to create a custom route table with a route that sends traffic destined outside the VPC to the Internet gateway, and then associates it with your subnet.
   ** Open the AWS VPC console, go to the Route Tables section.
 Click on the Create Route Table button.
-  ** In the Create Route Table dialog box, name your table rt.k8s-hard-way, select your VPC, and then choose Yes, Create.
+  ** In the Create Route Table dialog box, name your table `rt.k8s-the-hard-way`, select your VPC, and then choose Yes, Create.
   ** Select the custom route table that you just created.
 The details pane displays tabs for working with its routes, associations, and route propagation.
   ** On the Routes tab, choose Edit, Add another route, and add the following routes as necessary (Destination 0.0.0.0/0, select the Internet gateway ID in the Target list).
 Choose Save when you're done.
   ** On the Subnet Associations tab, choose Edit, select the Associate check box for the subnet, and then choose Save.
-* Ensure that instances in your subnet have a globally unique IP address: go in the Elastic IPs section, allocate a new Elastic IP and associate it to the instance
-* Ensure that your network access control and security group rules allow the relevant traffic to flow to and from your instance:
-  Done at instance creation.

 ## Compute Instances